Simalungun people: Simalungun people

 Heads of Simalungun in East Coast Sumatra.

 The concept of a cohesive Simalungun people is derived in part from Dutch colonialism.
-In 1870 the Dutch established the Residency of East Sumatra, centred on Medan in the Kingdom of Deli.
+In 1870 the Dutch established the Residency of East Sumatra, centred on Medan in the Sultanate of Deli.
 In 1904 the Netherlands East Indies government signed surrender agreements with the seven kingdoms of the 'Simeloengoenlanden', to form the administrative unit Simeloengoen en Karolanden.
 These seven Simalungun kingdoms were the kingdoms of Siantar, Tanoh Jawa, Panei, Dolok Silou, Raya, Purba, and Silimahuta.
 It has been suggested that Tanoh Jawa had more in common with early pagan Asahan (later to become the Asahan Sultanate) than it did with the other Simalungun kingdoms.

 The colonial seat was established in 1908 at Pematang Siantar.
 The Dutch colonial system encouraged migration, especially of non-simalungun labourers working on Dutch plantations, with both peoples bringing new influences to the area.

 After World War II, in 1946, a social revolution occurred in East Sumatra which is viewed as a tragedy by the Simalungun people.
 Non-native settlers in East Sumatra demanded changes to the monarchy systems of Deli, Karo, and Simalungun, and agitated for unity with the new government which had been proclaimed as the Republic Of Indonesia in August 1945.
 Many were kidnapped and killed, especially from the royal families of each Kingdom.
 The monarchy system in East Sumatra was deposed and, while the families are still intact and acknowledged by the Simalungun people as such among themselves, the titles are now entirely ceremonial within the Simalungun cultures.